zeromq/netmq/docs/message.md

     server.SendMessage(message);

-There is also another way of doing this, which is to use the NetMQ IOutgoingSocket.SendMore() (an internal type) method.
+There is also another way of doing this, which is to use the NetMQ IOutgoingSocket.SendMore() (an internal interface) method.
 This doesn't have as many overloads as SendMessage but it is still ok, it allows you to send Byte[] and string data quite easily.

-Here is an example of usage

-The problem with using IOutgoingSocket.SendMore() rather than IOutgoingSocket.Send(), if you intend to send more than 1 frame, is that you MUST ensure you call SendMore, where as if you use the SendMessage() method, you do not have to worry about that, that is all taken care of for you.

-Anyway here is an example of sending 2 string values using the IOutgoingSocket.SendMore() method
+Here is an example of usage, where we are sending 2 string values using the IOutgoingSocket.SendMore() method

     var client = ctx.CreateRequestSocket()
     client.Connect("tcp://127.0.0.1:5556");